 The topics of interest include, but are not limited to:

-Chairs: Henri Pirkkalainen (Tampere University), Monideepa Tarafdar (Lancaster University) and Markus Salo (University of Jyväskylä)
+Chairs: J. Tuomas Harviainen (Tampere University), Henri Pirkkalainen (Tampere University) and Kristian A. Bjørkelo (University of Bergen)

-As new technologies emerge, so do their various negative impacts.
-The prevalence and significance of the negative effects of IS use for individuals, organizations, and societies illustrate the importance of extending the research in this area.
-We invite submissions that explore new, emerging phenomena, advance prior literature and apply/develop new measures, methods or insights related to dark side of IT use.
+As new technologies emerge, so do more and varied negative impacts.
+We invite submissions that explore new, emerging phenomena, advance prior literature and apply/develop new measures, methods and insights related to the dark side of IT use.
 Thus, we invite theoretical/conceptual articles, empirical research (e.g., in-depth case/field/interview studies, surveys, experiments, longitudinal studies), meta-analyses and others embedded in work and non-work-related contexts.

 Topics of interest include but are not limited to: